itmo-cet-sem/franky/README.md

 ### Frontend

-At first - go in the `fronted` directory and install deps
+At first - go in the `frontend` directory and install deps

     cd frontend/
     npm install